If you use an online will service, make sure it’s vetted by attorneys and specific to your state.

 The benefit of getting a free will is that you don’t have to pay for anything, but the cheap cost could mean that you’re getting the most bare-bones version of the document.
 A free will template may be one-size-fits-all, and may not be customizable to the extent that you need.

 A free will is a good option for people who have very little in the way of assets and cannot afford to pay for a will.
 People with a large estate, many assets or beneficiaries, or questions about their estate plan may feel safer paying for a will and some extra guidance.
 Fortunately there are inexpensive ways to get a will that cost less than a lawyer.
-If you download the Policygenius app, you can create a state-specific will for $120 tailored to your wishes.
-The app provides step-by-step guidance using attorney-approved tools and you’ll also get a power of attorney and living will to fill out your estate plan.
+If you use Policygenius, you can create a state-specific will for $120 tailored to your wishes.
+The digital service provides step-by-step guidance using attorney-approved tools and you’ll also get a power of attorney and living will to fill out your estate plan.
 However you decide to get a will, make sure you do some research about the service you’re using, whether it’s free or not.

 Recession-proof your money.
 Get the free ebook.